azurecitadel/azurecitadel/content/arc/kubernetes/proctor/deploy-application.md

 curl 'http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https%3A%2F%2Fmanagement.azure.com%2F' -H Metadata:true -s
 ```

 Another way this might fail is if the VMs system assigned managed identity doesn't have permissions to read the managed identity.
-This may occur if you didn't
+This may occur if you didn't.